 which also keeps the average electronic density at each site equal to one.
-With this ansatz, an AFM ground state is characterized by $\delta_{A/B, \uparrow/\downarrow}>0$ and the corresponding AFM order parameter reads as
+Then, an AFM ground state with $\delta_{A/B, \uparrow/\downarrow}>0$ is characterized by the order parameter

 where the $B$ site is one of the two NN sites in the same generation of the hyperbolic lattice for a given site belonging to the $A$ sublattice~\cite{comment1}.
 In noninteracting half-filled systems $\delta_{\rm AFM}=0$.
-Next, we follow the same numerical procedure to self-consistently compute $\delta_{\rm AFM}$ everywhere in the system, outlined in details previously for the CDW order.
+We follow the same numerical procedure to self-consistently compute $\delta_{\rm AFM}$ everywhere in the system, outlined in detail for the CDW order.
 The results are summarized in Fig.~\ref{fig:FigAFM}.

-Inside the AFM phase, each site develops a finite magnetization, which points in the opposite directions on two complementary sublattices.
+Inside the AFM phase, each site develops a finite magnetization, pointing in the opposite directions on two complementary sublattices.
 Consequently, the net magnetization in the system is zero.
-Notice that AFM order also develops a mass gap near the half-filling, which can be appreciated in the following way.
-For spinful fermions, the tight-binding Hamiltonian and AFM order are respectively captured by $\hat{h}^{\rm spin}_0=\sigma_0 \otimes \hat{h}_0$ and $\hat{h}_{\rm AFM}=\sigma_3 \otimes \hat{h}_\Delta$ [Eq.~\eqref{eq:effectivehamil}].
-Here the two-component Pauli matrices $\{ \sigma_\mu \}$ operate on the spin indices.
-As $\{ \hat{h}^{\rm spin}_0, \hat{h}_{\rm AFM} \}=0$, the AFM order also acts as a mass for gapless fermions and its nucleation causes insulation at the charge neutrality point.
-Otherwise, the scaling of the AFM order and its spatial variations are qualitatively similar to the ones previously discussed for the CDW.
-For instance, the critical on-site repulsion for AFM order is $U_c = 1.68$ on $(10,3)$ and the BCS fitting parameter $\kappa = 3.54$ on $(12,3)$ lattices, respectively.
-And on $(12,4)$ lattice the AFM develops rapidly even for weak $U$.
+The AFM order also develops a mass gap near the half-filling, which can be appreciated in the following way.
+For spinful fermions, the tight-binding Hamiltonian $\hat{h}^{\rm spin}_0=\sigma_0 \otimes \hat{h}_0$ and AFM order $\hat{h}_{\rm AFM}=\sigma_3 \otimes \hat{h}_\Delta$ anticommute, $\{ \hat{h}^{\rm spin}_0, \hat{h}_{\rm AFM} \}=0$ [Eq.~\eqref{eq:effectivehamil}].
+Two-component Pauli matrices $\{ \sigma_\mu \}$ operate on the spin indices.
+Hence, the AFM order also acts as a mass for gapless fermions and its nucleation causes insulation at half-filling.
+Scaling of the AFM order and its spatial variations are qualitatively similar to the ones for CDW.
+For instance, critical on-site repulsion for AFM order is $U_c = 1.68$ on $(10,3)$ and the BCS fitting parameter $\kappa = 3.54$ on $(12,3)$ HLs, respectively.
+And on $(12,4)$ HL the AFM develops rapidly for weak $U$.